tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 # Timeline for transition {#timeline}

-The timeline and driving motivation for Quantum-Ready Encrypted DNS transition differ between data confidentiality and data authentication (e.g., signature).
+The timeline and driving motivation for Quantum-Ready transition differ between data confidentiality and data authentication (e.g., signature).
 Digital signatures are used within X.509 certificates, Certificate Revocation Lists (CRLs), and to sign messages.

 Encrypted payloads transmitted via Transport Layer Security (TLS) can be susceptible to decryption if an attacker equipped with a CRQC gains access to the traditional asymmetric public keys used in the TLS key exchange and the transmitted ciphertext.
 TLS implementations commonly utilize Diffie-Hellman schemes for key exchange.
 If an attacker has copies of an entire set of encrypted payloads, including the TLS setup, it could employ CRQCs to potentially decrypt the payload by determining the private key.

 For data confidentiality, we are concerned with the so-called "Harvest Now, Decrypt Later" attack where a malicious actor with adequate resources can launch an attack to store encrypted data today that can be decrypted once a CRQC is available.
 This implies that, even today, encrypted data is susceptible to the attack by not implementing quantum-safe strategies, as it corresponds to data being deciphered in the future.
 The storage time and effective security lifetime of this encrypted data might vary from seconds to decades.

 For client/server certificate based authentication, it is often the case that the certificate's signature in the handshake has a very short lifetime, which means that the time between the certificate signing the CertificateVerify message and its verification by the peer during the TLS handshake is limited.
-However, we could question the security lifetime of the digital signatures on the X.509 certificates themselves, including the root CAs, which can have lifetimes of 20 years or more, root CRLs which can have lifetimes of a year or more, and delegated credentials such as CRL or OCSP signing certificates which can have lifetimes anywhere in between.
+However, we could question the security lifetime of the digital signatures on the X.509 certificates themselves, including the root CAs, which can have lifetimes of 20 years or more, root CRLs which can have lifetimes of a year or more, and delegated credentials such as CRL Signing Certificates or OCSP response signing certificates which can have lifetimes anywhere in between.

 # Data Confidentiality {#confident}